Battered and bruised, Hong Kong cleans up for sensitive Chinese anniversary

 Some underground stations were vandalized and streets were littered with debris from roadblocks and the charred remains of fires.

-Two prominent democracy activists, actor Gregory Wong and Ventus Lau, were arrested for their involvement in protests on Monday, according to a representative for the Civil Human Rights Front, the organizer of previous mass protests.
+Two prominent democracy activists, actor Gregory Wong and Ventus Lau, were arrested for their involvement in protests on Monday, according to a representative for the Civil Human Rights Front (CHRF), the organizer of previous mass protests.

 Hong Kong police did not immediately confirm the arrests.